Suggested Reading: Matthew 27:32-50

 Watching how people respond to natural situations is good and healthy.
 But manipulating people and forcing them into sometimes painful situations just for our own peace of mind is cruel, no matter how we justify it.
 Deciding whether we will trust God or anyone else based on artificial criteria or self-created tests is childish and immature.

 Are you testing someone at the moment?
 Are you thinking about doing it?
-Creating a test for someone may not give you an accurate reading of their character, but it does create a very definite image of your own.
+Creating a test for someone may not give you an accurate reading of their character, but it does create a very definite image of who you are.
 Before you do anything, make certain you are treating the person in question with love and respect.
 If your test pushes the boundary of that standard, think twice before seeing it through.